Utilizing Email Marketing – Quality or Quantity?

 Loss of credibility

 There may be little cost penalty, however there is a credibility and time penalty.
 Large amounts of bounces do not impress email delivery services and clog up in-boxes, plus poorly targeted emails will ensure your domain is registered on spam lists before you have even got through to the real person you need to get to.

 No anonymous emails

-Email marketing should be just as tightly targeted as direct mail – an info@ or sales@ email is even less likely to hit any sort of target than a “For the attention of the Sales Director” titled postal letter – whilst we are not recommending a non-named direct mail piece, at least it will arrive in the building!
+Email marketing should be just as tightly targeted as direct mail – an [email protected] or [email protected] email is even less likely to hit any sort of target than a “For the attention of the Sales Director” titled postal letter – whilst we are not recommending a non-named direct mail piece, at least it will arrive in the building!